 The other stage of the family life cycle, which is physiological, involves biological, physical, intellectual, and behavioral development.
 Children experience changes in their bodies and brains as they enter adulthood.
 They begin to learn who they really are and develop their mental abilities through school, work, and various social activities.
 They also begin to develop their self-image and develop their sense of self worth.
 The primary role of these aspects of the family life cycle is to help prepare kids for the challenges of adulthood by helping them develop healthy attitudes and behaviors that will help them succeed in the world.

 A third stage of the family life cycle is the stage of unisex family roles.
 These family roles do not vary according to gender.
 This is the stage where we see the highest level of diversity.
-In the United States, many parents with divorced or separated parents may have unisex family roles, or even children who are half human and half animal.
+In the United States, many parents with divorced or separated parents may have unisex family roles or even children who are half-human and half-animal.
+Also, in most situations, it is likely that the old parents might spend their retirement years in affordable respite care with complete satisfaction.

 The family is a very important institution.
 We can see the various stages that families go through in many ways.
 We can observe the development of families through their history, their values, the various stages of their development, and their interactions.
 The family is an incubator of many societal norms and traits, including cooperation, trust, and respect.